roman-milk/roman-milk.github.io/jessicas-change-management.md

  He could see my agitation.
 He could see my arousal.
 Yet, he wanted me to say it loud.
 I tried to avoid eye contact, as I was too embarrassed to admit it.
 He didn't let me off the hook, though, waiting for me to reply.
 This was too much for me to bear.
 I could barely remain on my feet.
 I was so dizzy with lust.

  "Sir, I need relief!
 Please sir, let your office pet cum!"
 I blurted out in spite of myself and felt an instant pinch of shame for this burst of vulgarity.
-Report_Story #2